 He is still the same little boy, so he still struggles with big feelings and gets defensive sometimes.
 But when I mentioned at his kindergarten parent/teacher conference that he used to struggle and has destroyed rooms in anger, his teacher said she couldn’t even picture him doing that!

-This is why taking the time to truly teach and coach your child in these situations is essential.
+Taking the time to truly teach and coach your child in these situations is essential.
 Relying on punishment for your discipline cannot do this.

 For those of you in the thick of it and need strategies to start NOW, read on!